-Sharon Sliwinski is the creator and editor of the Museum of Dreams, and an associate professor in the Faculty of Information & Media Studies at Western University.
+Sharon Sliwinski is the creator and editor of the Museum of Dreams, and an associate professor of Information & Media Studies at Western University in Canada.
 She is the author of Dreaming in Dark Times (2017), Human Rights In Camera (2011), and co-editor, with Shawn Michelle Smith, of Photography and the Optical Unconscious (2017).